stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 ```

 In our case, we want to replace `S (m + len)` with `m + S len`,
-so we will need to version with arguments flipped.
+so we will need the version with arguments flipped.
 However, there
 is one more obstacle: We need to invoke `plusSuccRightSucc`
-with the length of `ys`, which is not given as implicit
+with the length of `ys`, which is not given as an implicit
 function argument of `reverseOnto`.
 We therefore need to pattern
 match on `n` (the length of the second vector), in order to
 bind the length of the tail to a variable.
 Remember, that we